List of Universities that Grant Admission Through JUPEB, IJMB

 Earlier, Legit.ng reported that as thousands of Nigerian students await clarity on their university admission prospects after the controversial 2025 UTME, attention is shifting to institutions that may accept candidates with low JAMB scores.

-This year’s UTME, conducted by the Joint Admissions and Matriculation Board (JAMB), was marred by widespread dissatisfaction over unexpectedly low results.
-While nearly two million candidates sat for the exam, only 12,400 managed to score 300 or above.
+This year’s UTME, conducted by the Joint Admissions and Matriculation Board, was marred by widespread dissatisfaction over unexpectedly low results.
+While nearly two million candidates sat for the exam, only 12,400 had scored 300 or higher.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!